January 8, 2015

-Three construction crews have been working on sewer and lateral pipe repairs in the area.
+After two weeks off, three construction crews are again working on sewer and lateral pipe repairs in the area.
 Please be aware that construction schedules are subject to change due to conditions underground, weather, traffic, subcontractor schedules and availability of materials.
 You will notice several phases as different equipment or specialized crews are required at each site.

 - NE 62nd Avenue between NE Alameda Street and Sandy Boulevard

 - NE 61st Avenue between NE Alameda and Stanton Streets